 Systems may be monitored if there are suspected abuses or violations of college policy and individuals may be identified.
 When there is reason to believe that illegal activities or significant infractions of college rules have occurred or are continuing, OIT may monitor a suspected individual’s computer files and activities.
 Such action may be taken at the request of Security or Human Resources, but must in all cases have the consent of a member of the college’s Senior Staff.

-If OIT staff receive a subpoena or are contacted about violations of the PATRIOT Act, the Chief Technology Officer will contact the appropriate Senior Staff member and seek legal confirmation that the requests are valid.
+If OIT staff receive a subpoena or are contacted about violations of the PATRIOT Act, the Chief Information Officer will contact the appropriate Senior Staff member and seek legal confirmation that the requests are valid.
 Although ordinarily Williams does not track Internet use, users should be aware that activity on the Internet can be tracked at other Internet locations through IP addresses and traced back to their machines.

 Any attempt to interfere with or to alter the integrity of any computer system is unacceptable.
 Such actions include, but are not limited to: